 So, try removing the screen protector and give pinch-to-zoom another try.
 If that fails, report the problem to your OEM.
 Also, check some Accessibility settings on your device.
 There might be something you can use (Magnifier comes to mind) until the issue is addressed.

 If none of the instructions worked for you, consider resetting your device to factory settings.

 That should do it.
 Thank you for reading and do tell us if any of the aforementioned steps helped you address the pinch-to-zoom problem.
-Share your thoughts with us in the comments section below or reach us on Twitter and Facebook.
+Share your thoughts with us in the comments section below.

 Editor’s note: This article was initially published in January 2022.
 We made sure to revamp it for freshness and accuracy.